InterSystems IRIS System Administration Specialist

 - and ensures data security, integrity, and high availability.

 - Classroom course Managing InterSystems Servers or equivalent experience.
-Online course titled InterSystems IRIS Management Basics, is recommended, as well as experience searching Platform Management Documentation.

-- Review the set of
+- Review the set of practice questions.

 Recommended Practical Experience